SakshatGoyal/chatgpt-fingerprints-20251213/output/2025-04-09T04-49-20Z__001151__Categorical_Module_Evaluation.md

 Executives face a strategic dilemma where global expansion offers economies of scale and diversified market access, yet localized approaches are imperative for tailoring solutions to specific regulatory environments and patient needs.
 This tension compels leaders to adopt hybrid strategies that integrate global operational efficiencies with local market responsiveness.

 Supporting Context:
 The outlook illustrates divergent regional trends—China’s push for domestic production contrasts with Japan’s globally integrated R&D practices as exemplified by Takeda’s expansive strategy in emerging markets.
-These insights, drawn from comparative trade and market data, suggest that a flexible, dual approach can enable companies to mitigate geopolitical risks while capitalizing on international growth opportunities. ​deloitte-cn-lshc-global…
+These insights, drawn from comparative trade and market data, suggest that a flexible, dual approach can enable companies to mitigate geopolitical risks while capitalizing on international growth opportunities. deloitte-cn-lshc-global…

 Deloitte.
 (2024).
 2024 Global Life Sciences Sector Outlook: Value creation through AI, M&A, and patient-centric strategies. https://www2.deloitte.com/content/dam/Deloitte/us/Documents/us-realizing-transformative-value-from-ai-and-genAI-in-life-sciences-040924.pdf

 END OF CATEGORICAL MODULE.

 ### CATEGORICAL MODULE 64 - C1-I7